bloom42/blog/content/drafts/your-life-in-a-carry-on-backpack.md

 <!-- TODO: photo du sac plein -->

 It was a looong and sloow process started 6 months ago when I started to realize that I didn't use a lot of stuff (clothes, gadgets, books...)
-I owned, and it vampirized a lot of my time (when cleaning my room, washing my clothes, choosign my outfit of the day...).
+I owned, and it vampirized a lot of my time and energy (when cleaning my room, washing my clothes, choosign my outfit of the day...).

-Without waiting any further, let's explore the reasons why someone would want to reduce it's possessions to the bare minimum.
+Without waiting any further let's explore the reasons why someone would want to reduce it's possessions to the bare minimum.

 ## Benefits

 I can't list all the benefites since there is too much, but here is a few which come to my mind:
 * don't have to pay for checked luggage
 * reduced cognitive load to choose my daily outfit
-* ability to pack and relocate to anywhere in the world in less than 20 minutes
+* ability to pack and relocate to anywhere in the world in less than 15 minutes
 * all my stuff is high quality.
 If something is damaged, it's fixed or replaced
 * the places where I live are always in order and easy to clean
 * an unparalleled ability to travel and see beautiful places